osmosis-diffusion/osmosis-diffusion-code/README.md

 ### 4) Inference

-The configuration file structure is thoroughly outlined in this [link](#structure-of-configurations-file), enabling users to modify configurations and fine-tune parameters for experimental purposes.
+The configuration file structure is thoroughly outlined in this [section](#structure-of-configurations-file), enabling users to modify configurations and fine-tune parameters for experimental purposes.

 By default, results are saved in the directory ```./results/<task name>/<dataset name>/<date>/<run#>```.